Into The Night

 “His procedures?”
 The words burst from Bowen.
 “You mean his tortures.”

 The ME’s eyes widened as she stared at him, but Macey’s expression never altered.

+Shit.
+Get the control back.
 He knew how to handle a scene like this.
+By the fucking book.
 The problem was that when he looked at the victim on that exam table, he kept seeing Macey.
 Kept seeing what could have happened to Macey five years ago if she hadn’t managed to get away.

 And he saw what had happened to her.
 And if that perp was up there, if he was still in the small mountain town…